Before you go

 It’s required, and it’s the right thing to do.
 Make sure it covers your nose and mouth.
-If you've forgotten your mask, we'll have some available at station booths.
+If you've forgotten your mask, we'll have some available at station booths—for kids and adults!
 You can also purchase a mask from PPE vending machines that we're testing in 10 stations.

 Give yourself space.